jnieves584/java-bootcamp2/README.md

 This project is an example project for the purposes of demonstrating how to use Git / GitHub.

-I hope you enjoy it
+I hope you enjoy it.

-# The # symbol acts as an indicator to add a comment very much like // in an IDE.